-lf 1 the customer is eligible for Then the treatment is
+If the customer is eligible for Then the treatment is

 • ALTCS Counted as unearned income.

 • SSI-MAO NOTE The full amount of the payment, including any amounts added

 • MSP for dependents is counted as income to the beneficiary.

-• Adult Excluded.
+Adult Excluded.

-• Caretaker Relative
+Caretaker Relative

-• Pregnant Woman
+Pregnant Woman

 • Child

-• KidsCare
+KidsCare